cedricdd/CodinGame/Simple Diff Tool/Readme.md

 So after a short time he discovered only two ways to identify lines: by their number or by their content.
 As he did not know which one is better, he asked his developer team to add the identifier method as a configuration parameter of the tool.

-The behavior of the tool is defined as follows :
+The behavior of the tool is defined as follows:

-It tries to match lines from the revised file to the ones in the original file based on the configuration parameter value.
+Step 1: The tool matches lines from the revised file to the ones in the original file, based on the configuration parameter value.
-* If set to BY_NUMBER, two lines are considered the same if they have the same line number and contents.
+* If set to BY_NUMBER, lines are considered matched if they have the same line number, regardless of their contents.
-* If set to BY_CONTENT, two lines are considered the same if their contents are identical, regardless of their line numbers.
+* If set to BY_CONTENT, lines are considered matched if their contents are identical, regardless of their line numbers.

-After identifying all matched lines, all unmatched lines are classified under one of the three categories:
+Step 2: The tool processes differences between matched lines, based on the configuration parameter value.
+* If set to BY_NUMBER, the tool shall output CHANGE for each pair of matched lines with unequal content.
+* If set to BY_CONTENT, the tool shall output MOVE for each pair of matched lines with unequal line numbers.

+Step 3: The tool processes differences between unmatched lines, regardless of the configuration parameter value.
-* If a line only exists in the original file, the tool shall output a DELETE.
+* The tool shall output DELETE for every unmatched line that exists only in the original file.
-* If a line only exists in the revised file, the tool shall output an ADD.
+* The tool shall output ADD for every unmatched line that exists only in the revised file.
-* If a line exists at the same line number in both files but their contents are not equal, the tool shall output a CHANGE.
-CHANGE is applicable to BY_NUMBER only.

 # Input
 * Line 1 : The configuration parameter value (BY_NUMBER or BY_CONTENT)